specificlanguage/wiki.civmc.net/pages/plugins/unique/pvpserver.md

 # PvP server
 CivMC makes available to all players a seperate server, to practice its unique brand of PvP.
 Players can join the PvP server either via the IP: **pvp.civmc.net**
-Or by using the **/server pvp** command on the main server, be mindfull though that this does leave a combatlogger.
+Or by using the **/server pvp** command on the main server, be aware that this does leave a combatlogger!
 Likewise to go back to the main server you can use **/server main** on the PvP server.
 Or jump through the lobby portal.

 ## Arenas